-How do you plan for every meal for a week in a cabin?
-How do you do it when you don’t want to interrupt your vacation with trips to the store?
-It comes down to planning and attitude.
+How do you plan for vacation meals for a week in a cabin without interrupting your trip with excursions to the store?

 I estimated what we’d need and then bought more